rozlynboutin/microbiome_helper/ITS2-Standard-Operating-Procedure.md

-Below is the quick and dirty description of our recommended ITS2 pipeline.
+Below is the quick description of our recommended ITS2 pipeline.

 _Note that this workflow is continually being updated.
 If you want to use the below commands be sure to keep track of them locally._

-_Last updated: 9 Dec 2016 (see "revisions" above for earlier versions)_
+_Last updated: 2 Feb 2017 (see "revisions" above for earlier versions)_

 *This workflow starts with raw paired-end MiSeq data in demultiplexed FASTQ format assumed to be located within a folder called `raw_data`*